GEOLYTIX/xyz/readme.md

 During startup, server.js will check for [dotenv](https://www.npmjs.com/package/dotenv).
 If found the dotenv settings will be loaded as environment settings.

-We use the [PM2](https://github.com/Unitech/pm2) process manager in our production environment to run multiple instances of the framework on different ports on the same server.
+For deployments on a Ubuntu server we use the [PM2](https://github.com/Unitech/pm2) process manager in our production environment to run multiple instances of the framework on different ports on the same server.
 With PM2 we store the settings in a json document which is used to start the application using the command: `pm2 start myapplication.json`

+For serverless deployments we use Zeit Now and provide environment variables with -e flag.

 Following environment keys are recognised: